 1.2.1 In the definition of “GHS”, replace “sixth” by “seventh” and replace “ST/SG/AC.10/30/Rev.6” by “ST/SG/AC.10/30/Rev.7”.

-1.2.1 In the definition of “Liquid”, in footnote 1, replace “ECE/TRANS/242 (Sales No. E.14.VIII.1)” by “ECE/TRANS/257 (Sales No. E.16.VIII.1)”.

 1.2.1 In the definition of “Manual of Tests and Criteria”, after “ST/SG/AC.10/11/Rev.6”, insert “and Amend.1”.

-Chapter 1.4
+Chapter 1.10

-1.4.3.2.1 At the end, insert the following note:
+1.10.3 After the heading, insert the following note:

-“NOTE: In addition to the security provisions of these Regulations, competent authorities may implement further security provisions for reasons other than safety of dangerous goods during transport.
-In order to not impede international and multimodal transport by different explosives security markings, it is recommended that such markings be formatted consistent with an internationally harmonized standard (e.g. European Union Commission Directive 2008/43/EC).”.
-Chapter 2.0
+“NOTE: In addition to the security provisions of RID/ADR/ADN, competent authorities may implement further security provisions for reasons other than safety of dangerous goods during carriage.
+In order to not impede international and multimodal carriage by different explosives security markings, it is recommended that such markings be formatted consistent with an internationally harmonized standard (e.g. European Union Commission Directive 2008/43/EC).”.

-2.0.3.1 At the end of the first sentence, add “or to assign the appropriate entry for articles containing dangerous goods N.O.S (UN Nos.
-3537 to 3548, see 2.0.5)”.
-2.0.4 Add the following new sub-section 2.0.4.3:
+[Note: The Working Groupe may wish to delete the first sentence bearing in mind ADR Article 4 § 1 and in Article 3 of Appendix C to COTIF]

+Chapter 2.1

+[Covered by 2.1.2.5]

+2.1.4 Add the following new sub-section 2.1.4.3:

-“2.0.4.3 Samples of energetic materials for testing purposes
+“2.1.4.3 Samples of energetic materials for testing purposes

-2.0.4.3.1 Samples of organic substances carrying functional groups listed in tables A6.1 and/or A6.3 in Appendix 6 (Screening Procedures) of the Manual of Tests and Criteria may be transported under UN 3224 (self-reactive solid type C) or UN 3223 (self-reactive liquid type C), as applicable, of Division 4.1 provided that:
+2.1.4.3.1 Samples of organic substances carrying functional groups listed in tables A6.1 and/or A6.3 in Appendix 6 (Screening Procedures) of the Manual of Tests and Criteria may be carried under UN No. 3224 (self-reactive solid type C) or UN No. 3223 (self-reactive liquid type C), as applicable, of Class 4.1 provided that:

 (a) The samples do not contain any: